Omisha3301/ThermalVideoComponentTracking_miniproject/README.md

 - cvzone==1.6.1

 ## Acknowledgement
 I would like to express my gratitude to Prof. Nipun Batra for this opportunity.
 I also wish to thank the project lead, Mr. Rishiraj Adhikary, for responding to all my queries and giving me helpful advice and suggestions.
-These tasks motivated me to learn more about image processing.
+These tasks motivated me to learn more about image processing and analog signals.
 ## References
 -  [https://pyimagesearch.com/2021/02/22/opencv-connected-component-labeling-and-analysis/](https://pyimagesearch.com/2021/02/22/opencv-connected-component-labeling-and-analysis/)
 -  [https://www.geeksforgeeks.org/python-opencv-connected-component-labeling-and-analysis/](https://www.geeksforgeeks.org/python-opencv-connected-component-labeling-and-analysis/)